Port Campbell bin day & collection schedule

 In Port Campbell, postcode 3269, waste and recycling services come from Corangamite Shire.

-The suburb sits roughly 190km SW of Melbourne.
+The suburb sits roughly 190km South-West of Melbourne.

-Locals know it for the the Twelve Apostles on the Great Ocean Road.
+Locals know it for the Twelve Apostles on the Great Ocean Road.

 This page summarises the bin schedule, recycling rules and council details that apply to Port Campbell.
 For the live schedule for your specific address, enter it on the home page.